For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

 It showed me the ways I had adapted in order to survive.
 The habits I had learned so early and lived inside for so long that they felt like who I was, rather than what I had learned to do.
 It illuminated where I had been appeasing instead of being honest, connected but not always authentic, present for others while quietly absent from myself.

-This is where growth stress truly begins.
+This is where personal growth stress truly begins.

 From a neurobiological perspective, the brain is not wired for truth.
 It is wired for safety.
 Familiarity often matters more than fulfillment.
 What is known can feel safer than what is true, even when that truth is quietly calling us forward.